DPT Doctor of Physical Therapy

 The professional program is three years in length.
-Learning opportunities include lecture-laboratory courses, seminars, independent study opportunities, laboratory practical examinations and supervised clinical practice.
+Learning opportunities include lecture-laboratory courses, seminars, independent study opportunities, skills competency assessments and supervised clinical practice.
 The curriculum provides opportunities to develop abilities in teaching, supervision, administration, and research in physical therapy.
 Although a thesis is not required, opportunities may exist for interested students to actively participate in research.
 Patient simulations using various levels of technology are included throughout the curriculum (see the virtual tour of the Clinical Skills Center in the Michael Sorrell Center in this website).
 In addition, there are service learning and leadership opportunities available in UNMC student-run clinics.
 The Division reserves the right to modify the curriculum as necessary to comply with accreditation standards and to reflect advancements in the health sciences.

 The clinical education component of the curriculum provides students the opportunity to directly apply the physical therapy theories and techniques acquired during the classroom instruction, as well as the opportunity to acquire knowledge, skills and attitudes best learned in the clinical environment.
 The intent of clinical education is to provide the student with a broad exposure to physical therapy practice in a variety of settings and geographic locations.

 Currently, the clinical education component of the curriculum consists of 34 weeks over the course of the three year professional program.
 Clinical experiences are scheduled in advance and are subject to change at the discretion of the clinical education site or the Director of Clinical Education.

 Some clinical education sites may require an assigned student to undergo a criminal background check and/or drug screening prior to participation in a clinical education experience.
 Please note, travel and living expenses for clinical education experiences should be anticipated.

 First Year - PT 1 (late August - July)

-Second Year - PT 2 (late August - mid June)
+Second Year - PT 2 (late August - July)

 Third Year - PT 3 (late August - mid May)